How Computer Vision can reduce forklift travel

-When speaking with Process and Industrial Engineers, it appears that the concept of travel distance is often considered closely correlated with throughput.
+When speaking with Process and Industrial Engineers, it is clear that the measure of forklift travel distance is very important because it is closely correlated with throughput.
 In an ideal world, reducing forklift travel should directly increase productivity since less distance has to be covered during every move.

 The problem with travel distance is that there is little to no accurate data available.
 Engineers have to either rely on time-consuming, manual data collection using stopwatches, spreadsheets, and hand-drawn spaghetti diagrams or they have to simplify using theoretical travel distance based on the start and end locations of each task.

 Neither of those approaches is particularly scalable or effective.
 By the time all data has been captured, the warehouse has probably already changed and many calculations are moot.